SP-Security-In-Blockchain/BlockchainSimulation/README.md

 # Blockchain Simulation
-A blockchain simulation developed that can simulate the behavior of a real-world blockchain and how transactions are processed in it.
+A blockchain simulation that can simulate the behavior of a real-world blockchain and how transactions are processed in it.

 # Security Implementation
-- RSA-2048 Key Generation
+- RSA-2048 key generation
 - SHA-256 hash function for blocks and transaction signatures
 - Proof-of-Work consensus mechanism